 Directions

-- Form Dough: Pour the treacle mixture into the dry ingredients and mix with a knife to form a soft dough.
+- Form the Dough: Pour the treacle mixture into a well in the centre of the dry ingredients and use a palette knife to bring it into a soft, sticky dough.
+Stop the second there is no dry flour left in the bottom of the bowl.